 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our drug candidates.
-Our net loss was \$50.3 million for the year ended December 31, 2017, \$25.9 million for the year ended December 31, 2016 and \$19.8 million for the year ended December 31, 2017, we had an accumulated deficit of \$195.9 million.
+Our net loss was \$99.9 million, \$50.3 million and \$25.9 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+As of December 31, 2018, we had an accumulated deficit of \$295.7 million.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 We expect that our expenses and capital requirements will increase substantially in connection with our ongoing activities, particularly as we:

-- continue enrollment in and proceed with the expansion cohorts of our Phase 1 clinical trial for DCC-2618; - continue with our ongoing and planned pivotal Phase 3 clinical trials of DCC-2618; - advance our planned clinical programs for DCC-3014 and rebastinib;

-- develop any other future drug candidates we may choose to pursue; - · continue research and development and drug discovery and initiate additional clinical trials; - seek marketing approval for any of our drug candidates that successfully complete clinical development; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our drug candidates and commercialization of any of our drug candidates for which we obtain marketing approval; - maintain, expand, protect and enforce our intellectual property portfolio; - develop and expand our sales, marketing and distribution capabilities for our drug candidates for which we obtain marketing approval, if any; and - expand our operational, financial and management systems and increase personnel, including to support our clinical development and commercialization efforts and our operations as a public company.
+- continue enrollment in and proceed with the expansion cohorts of our Phase 1 clinical trial for ripretinib (DCC-2618); - continue with our ongoing pivotal Phase 3 clinical trials of ripretinib; - continue with our ongoing and planned clinical programs for DCC-3014 and rebastinib; - develop any other future drug candidates we may choose to pursue; - continue research and development and drug discovery and initiate additional clinical trials; - · seek marketing approval for any of our drug candidates that successfully complete clinical development; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our drug candidates and commercialization of any of our drug candidates for which we obtain marketing approval, including without limitation, our efforts to scale up drug substance and drug product manufacturing capabilities for commercial-grade product; - maintain, expand, protect and enforce our intellectual property portfolio; - develop and expand our sales, marketing and distribution capabilities for our drug candidates for which we obtain marketing approval, if any; and - expand our operational, financial and management systems and increase personnel, including to support our clinical development and commercialization efforts and our operations as a public company.